Our society is collapsing

 There you have it in a nutshell.
 A solution is not what they are looking for.
 They will only accept a solution that fits within and supports their worldview, one that they can profit from.
 A solution that paints them as heroes.

 The governmental conversation is even shorter and more revealing.
-After taking all of the voluminous steps that are required to present papers, documents and get them through the right channels to the guys at the top, the conversation looks like this:
+After taking all of the voluminous steps that are required to present papers, documents and get them through the right channels to the guys at the top, the conversation looked like this:

 “The Chinese are using traditional Chinese medicine to help them conquer Covid-19 so quickly.
 We have thousands of highly trained practitioners, particularly here in California, who are ready and wanting to assist with stopping this epidemic in its tracks right now.”